 iA designation that indicates a product meets EU safety, health and environmental protection requirements.

-iiA Notified Body is certification organization that the national authority (the Competent Authority) of an EU Member State designates to carry out one or more of the conformity assessment procedures described in the annex(es) of the EU Directives.
-It must be qualified to perform all the functions set out in any annex for which it is designated.8 Disclaimer
+iiA Notified Body is a certification organization that the national authority (the Competent Authority) of an EU Member State designates to carry out one or more of the conformity assessment procedures described in the annex(es) of the EU Directives.
+It must be qualified to perform all the functions set out in any annex for which it is designated.

 The information presented in these articles is intended to outline the general processes, principles and concepts of the healthcare product development lifecycle.
 Since regulatory requirements are ever-changing, it is current only as of the date of publication and not intended to provide detailed instructions for product development.
 Every healthcare product is unique and therefore so is its associated product development lifecycle.
 Specific advice should be sought from a qualified healthcare or other appropriate professional.